 Wildlife

 Obviously I wouldn't be treated to the myriad of plants and animals I enjoyed at my woodland property, but given that the park was established in the 1960s, it has a fairly generous assortment of mature trees, and thus a modest population of birds and a few small mammals.
-Sadly, what was once undeveloped land to the south of the park is now being overtaken by wall-to-wall three-story condominiums, about a third of which are finished and occupied.
+I've been cataloging the scant wildlife I see here, if only for something to do.

 Mammals